 10 - Match Program

-- 11.1 - All referees are members from the Football Association in their countries.
+- 11.1 - All referees are members of the Football Association in their countries.

-- 11.2 - All matches in the 11v11 competitions have assistant referees.
+- 11.2 - All matches in the 11v11 competitions have at least 2 or 3 referees.

-- 11.3 - The coordinator for the referees during the tournament will be available at the IberCup office.
+11.4 - The coordinator for the referees during the tournament will be available at the IberCup office.

 12 - Tournament Jury

 - 12.1 - The jury of the tournament consists of representatives from Tournaments Abroad.

 - 12.2 - The jury handles protests, sanction matters, and unpredictable situations.